-This significant sum relates to developers' contributions, all of which are 'conditions not met'.
+This significant sum relates to developers' contributions, all of which have not had their conditions met.

 30 Usable reserves

 Capital Receipts Reserve

 Movements in the Authority's usable reserves are summarised in the Movement in Reserves Statement on page 11.
 The General Fund Reserve needs no further analysis in excess of the information given on page 11, and the movements in earmarked reserves are given at Note 8 on page 42.
 The movements in usable capital receipts is given in detail below.